 The Multiple Sclerosis Society of Canada (MSSOC) is a very important funding agency and is largely responsible for the strength of MS research in Canada.
 They have funded our research in different ways from the very beginning.
 Dr. Kerfoot returned to Canada with the aid of the Garrett Herman Transitional Career Development Award, which helped complete his post-doctoral training and fund the opening of his new lab.
 The MSSOC has also contributed operating funding that supported the early development of our research models.

-Currently, the MSSOC funds Rajiv Jain through a PhD studentship and Dr. Kate Parham through a post doctoral fellowship.
+Currently, the MSSOC funds Yodit Tesfagiorgis through a PhD studentship and Dr. Kate Parham through a post doctoral fellowship.